 - Line a 9 x 13 pan with parchment paper so that paper hangs over the edges of the pan.

-- In a large, heavy pan, melt butter, sugar, maple syrup and milk together.
+- In a large, heavy pan, melt butter, sugar and milk together.

-- Remove pan from heat and add in white chocolate chips.
-Stir until almost incorporated.
-Add in marshmallow cream and stir until smooth.
-Fold in 1 cup walnuts.
+- Remove pan from heat and add in white chocolate chips, marshmallows, walnuts and maple flavoring.

 - Pour into lined pan.
 Top with remaining walnuts and gently press into fudge.